How to Use Potty Training Charts

 Using Potty Training Charts for Toddlers

 To start, print off one of our free potty training charts.
 Have your child help choose her favorite chart.
 You can change charts on a weekly basis to make it more fun for your child.
-If you have a certain type of chart in mind and don't see it on our site, drop us a line and we'll be happy to make it for you!
-Also, you can visit our page on single behavior charts for more chart ideas.
+Put a different chart in each bathroom!
+If you have a certain type of chart in mind and don't see it on our site, drop us a line and we'll be happy to make it for you.
+Also, you can visit our page of Step Behavior Charts for more chart ideas.

-If you feel like your child needs an additional incentive, you can give her an extra treat at the end of the day if she has one of more chart marks for the day.
-For example, she can earn a little reward coupon, piece of candy, or sticker at the end of the day.
-Check out our printable potty training reward coupons for some ideas!
+If your child needs an additional incentive, you can give her an extra treat.
+For example, she can earn a potty training reward coupon, piece of candy or extra sticker.
 Take a look at our Potty Training Example Chart for additional help!

 Don't forget to have fun.
 Enjoy spending this precious time with your child and remember that potty training takes time and patience!